theNewDynamic/oregonsadventurecoast.com/content/blog/trip-idea-a-walking-tour-of-historic-coos-bay-north-bend.md

 Fans of Steve Prefontaine will enjoy this one-of-a-kind experience led by his sister [Linda Prefontaine](https://www.oregonsadventurecoast.com/blog/local-spotlight-linda-prefontaine-of-tour-de-pre/).
 This personal tour takes you through the Coos Bay area and explores where Pre grew up as you hear personal stories and anecdotes that only Linda can offer.
 Please note: COVID-19 restrictions may have altered the hours or availability of this tour.

 You can also [explore additional Coos Bay & North Bend Downtown Walking Maps by clicking here](https://www.oregonsadventurecoast.com/img/walking-map-cbnb.pdf) where you will find a mapped list of restaurants, public spaces, retail and entertainment, in our walkable downtowns.
 [Click here](https://www.oregonsadventurecoast.com/tripideas/) for more trip ideas and information.

+\---------
+Editor's Note: As the developments in Coronavirus (COVID-19) continue to unfold, please follow the direction from our public health authorities including the CDC, Oregon Health Authority, and Coos Health & Wellness to protect yourself, our community and our visitors.

+Face coverings are mandatory for all when inside a public space AND outdoors when 6 ft distancing cannot be maintained.

+If you are ready to travel, we are ready to welcome you back to Oregon’s Adventure Coast.
+However, if you are feeling ill or not comfortable traveling right now, we encourage to stay home and stay healthy.
+Let’s all do our part to stop the spread of COVID-19.

+Please visit [https://ecs.page.link/xhV4h](https://ecs.page.link/xhV4h "https://ecs.page.link/xhV4h") for more information.